-Eliminates tariffs for 75% of goods traded between ASEAN and India.
-For a further 10% of product lines, the AIFTA commits parties to reduce tariffs
+Trade in Goods Eliminates tariffs for 75% of goods traded between ASEAN and India.
+For a further 10% of product lines, the AIFTA commits parties to reduce tariffs below 5%.

+Chemicals

+Electronics

 Machine Parts

+Proces

+Processed Food

+Regional Cumulation

 Singapore exporters' products can qualify more easily for preferential treatment due to more favourable rules of origin criteria.